Emrik-North/Legends_of_Valheim_Modpack/README.md

 * Added [Customizable Camera](https://www.nexusmods.com/valheim/mods/396), which adds ways to improve camera including aiming.
 (Better Archery didn't have the configs to adjust aim as precisely).
 * Right-click while aiming with a bow in order to focus (zoom in and reduce mouse sensitivity).
 (Customizable Camera configs.)
 * Disabled Better Archery zoom section, because Customizable Camera deals with that much better.
-* Adjusted Customizable Camera and Better Archery so that aiming is as close to perfect as possible.
+* Adjusted Customizable Camera and Better Archery so that aiming makes as much sense as possible.
 (By Odin's beard this took a long time!
+* Added [Freefly](https://valheim.thunderstore.io/package/CallMeSlinky/Freefly/), which lets everyone use the freefly camera to make pretty screenshots/videos!
+F10 to activate by default.
+* Configured CustomTextures so that by default it has no hotkey for reloading textures, since we didn't need it and it was conflicting with Freefly's use of F10.
 * Added [Cartography Skill and Spyglass](https://valheim.thunderstore.io/package/Advize/CartographySkill/) which increases the map explore radius the higher your level is.
 * Added [SkillInjector](https://valheim.thunderstore.io/package/pipakin/SkillInjector/) because it is a dependency for all skill-introducing mods like Cartography.
-* Updated TransparentSails to v1.1.1.
+* Got Mathias to update their TransparentSails to v1.1.1, because toggling wasn't working with the new Jotunn version!
 * Added [Useful Trophies](https://valheim.thunderstore.io/package/Khairex/Useful_Trophies/), which enables you to consume trophies for XP in a random skill.
 * Patched and recompiled _Useful Trophies_ to be server-safe and unexploitable, and increased the XP value you get from serpent trophies and rock golem trophies.
 Valuable commodities!
 * Added [Valheim Performance Optimizations](https://www.nexusmods.com/valheim/mods/1360), which should increase FPS and load times, especially near the Capital.
+* Added [QuickStack](https://valheim.thunderstore.io/package/damnsneaker/QuickStack/), which lets you press a configurable key to quickly sort specified items/inventory slots into nearby chests.
+'NumpadPeriod' by default.
+* Added [ServerBuddy](https://www.nexusmods.com/valheim/mods/1386), which creates a server-side config file that can whitelist mods and block clients with non-whitelisted mods.

 ### 1.1.1
 Had to reupload because the Thunderstore interpreter messed up the changelog section of the readme.